Barry George The Algebra of Justice

 There are many problems with the prosecution case.
-To begin with, neither the programme's question master, Chris Tarrant, nor Major Ingram, nor the TV audience at home, heard any of the coughing, and it wasn't until a boosted off-air recording was produced by the TV company for the criminal prosecution that anyone knew of it.
+To begin with, neither the programme's question master, Chris Tarrant, nor Major Ingram, nor the TV audience at home, heard any of this coughing, and it wasn't until a boosted off-air recording was produced by the TV company for the criminal prosecution that anyone knew of it.

 Another problem is that the idea for the scam isn't credible or realistic.
 Even if the third party had had mobile phone contact with a team of friends with encyclopedias it would not be feasible.